Deoxyribonucleic Acid (DNA)

 Deoxyribonucleic Acid (DNA) Replication

 Replication is a process in which deoxyribonucleic acid copies itself to produce identical daughter molecules of deoxyribonucleic acid.
-Replication is carried out with high fidelity and is essential for the survival of the species.
+Replication carries out with high fidelity and essential for the survival of the species.
 The replication process must occur during cell division.

 Like all biological polymerization processes, replication proceeds in three enzymatically catalyzed and coordinated steps such as initiation, elongation, and termination.
-DNA Polymerase is the main enzyme involved in this replication process.
+The enzyme, DNA polymerase involes mostly in this replication process.

-The silent feature of these replication steps in prokaryotes and eukaryotes are given below,
+The silent features of these replication steps in prokaryotes and eukaryotes are given below,

 Initiation of Replication